Ricardo Rosselló

-Ricardo Antonio Rosselló Nevares ([roseˈʝo neˈβaɾes]; born March 7, 1979) is a Puerto Rican politician who served as the governor of Puerto Rico from 2017 to 2019.
-He resigned on August 2, 2019, after protests related to the Telegramgate scandal.
-He is the son of former governor of Puerto Rico and pediatric surgeon Pedro Rosselló.
+Ricardo Antonio "Ricky" Rosselló Nevares ([roseˈʝo neˈβaɾes]; born March 7, 1979) is a Puerto Rican former politician, businessman, neurobiologist and educator.
+He served as Governor of Puerto Rico from 2017 until his resignation in 2019.
+In 2021, he returned to active politics by receiving 53,823 write-in votes as a congressional shadow delegation member, becoming the first Puerto Rican politician to be directly nominated.
+He is the son of Pedro Rosselló, a former governor of Puerto Rico and pediatric surgeon.